Freight Shipping from San Antonio to Newark

 How much does it cost to ship freight from San Antonio to Newark?

-Full truckload (FTL) rates from San Antonio, TX to Newark, NJ currently range from $4,399-$5,422 for a standard dry van load over the 2,046-mile route.
+Full truckload (FTL) rates from San Antonio, TX to Newark, NJ currently range $4,399-$5,422 (roughly $2.17-$2.65 per mile over 2,046 miles).
 LTL shipments typically cost $1,325-$2,139 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Antonio to Newark?